 - Report it.

-The RCMP tell us that by purchasing counterfeit goods, you are not only hurting the legitimate economy, and creating job losses, but may also unknowingly be helping to fund organized crime or terrorist groups.
+The police tell us that by purchasing counterfeit goods, you are not only hurting the legitimate economy, and creating job losses, but may also unknowingly be helping to fund organized crime or terrorist groups.
 Even more importantly, you’re putting yourself and your family in danger.
 In addition to this, if there are serious safety implications from the products you purchased, it will be impossible to trace back to the manufacturer or seller.

 Criminals do such a good job of disguising these counterfeit products; it’s hard to tell they’re not the real thing.
 To be safe, buy licensed, brand name products at reputable retail outlets.
 Look for a valid CSA or ULC (Underwriters Laboratories of Canada) certification.
 With this certification, you know that samples of the product have been tested and have met CSA’s safety requirements.